Dr Alex

 PhD Research

-My PhD in astrophysics was a rigorous training ground in advanced problem-solving, statistical analysis, and intricate systems thinking.
-Over four years, I learned to decompose complex problems systematically and build robust data pipelines using Python in combination with statistical modelling methods.
-This experience culminated in a comprehensive Python toolkit for galaxy morphology analysis, which demonstrates my ability to architect scalable solutions and translate complex data into meaningful insights—skills that led to a first-author publication in a top-tier scientific journal.
+My PhD in astrophysics was a rigorous training ground in advanced problem-solving, statistical analysis, and systems thinking.
+Over four years, I learned to break complex problems into manageable parts and build robust data pipelines in Python using statistical modelling techniques.

 View Research →